Twitter to take India election innovations global

 His rivals lagged.
 A few years before India’s mammoth election, Congress leader Shashi Tharoor asked Rahul Gandhi, the lead campaign manager of the now ousted party, to join Twitter.
 Gandhi declined.

-With about two-thirds of India’s population under 35, Modi targeted the young and smart by topping up campaigning with social media, holograms and recorded voice calls.
+With about two-thirds of India’s population under 35, Modi targetted the young and smart by topping up campaigning with social media, holograms and recorded voice calls.

 The potential was, and still is, huge: India has the world’s third largest internet user base of 239 million and more than 900 million mobile connections.
 Many access web on their phones.